 This is not the first hymn or tune giftwrapped in a completely fictitious backstory, fabricated to give the work an aura of otherworldly origin to improve public acceptance.
 We have debunked a couple others on this site, notably ST. JOAN and GARDINER (which you may know as Germany or Beethoven).
 The hymn Abide with me likewise has two mutually exclusive origin myths created by the hymn's own writer, Henry Francis Lyte.

 This all-too-common ploy may, in this instance, have a Boston connection involving one of A.J.
-Gordon's organists.
+Gordon's music directors.

-In 1876, after two years as organist at Gordon's Clarendon Street Baptist Church, George Coles Stebbins left to take up the position at the Baptist church a mile away now known as Tremont Temple.
-There he teamed up with with Dwight Moody and hymn writer/publisher Ira Sankey, no strangers to self-promotion; this trio traveled extensively together, and... did Stebbins introduce Sankey to the hymn?
-It was Sankey who injected the "Featherstone" exploit into the hymnological ecosystem, possibly to sell more of his own hymn books by his magically 'discovering' its 'true' author.
-That he couldn't even be bothered to get the name right, not even the middle name which he misspelled "Ralf", nor the supposed dates, betrays a remarkable lack of concern, if not outright contempt, for authenticity or authorial integrity.
+In 1876, after two years as music director at Gordon's Clarendon Street Baptist Church, George Coles Stebbins - a prolific hymn writer - left to take up the position at the Baptist church a mile away now known as Tremont Temple.
+There he teamed up with with Dwight Moody and singer Ira Sankey, no strangers to self-promotion; this trio traveled extensively together.
+All contemporaneous attributions were to "A.J.
+Gordon, by per[mission]".

 David Maurand CC BY-SA 4.0